Crisis over suspected Iran schoolgirl poisonings escalates | Law-Order

 The security force crackdown on those protests has seen at least 530 people killed and 19,700 others detained, according to Human Rights Activists in Iran.

+Social media posts said about a hundred were briefly hospitalized since the outbreak in November.
+Vahidi, the interior minister, said in his statement two remain in hospital because of an underlying chronic conditions.

+As more attacks were reported Sunday, videos were posted on social media showing children complaining about pain in the legs, abdomen and dizziness.
+State media have mainly referred to these as "hysteric reactions."
+Since the outbreak, no one was reported in critical condition and there have been no reports of fatalities.

-Attacks on women have happened in the past in Iran, most recently with a wave of acid attacks in 2014 around Isfahan, at the time believed to have been carried out by hard-liners targeting women for how they dressed.
+Attacks on women have happened in the past in Iran, most recently with a wave of acid attacks in 2014 around the city of Isfahan, at the time believed to have been carried out by hard-liners targeting women for how they dressed.

-Speculation in Iran's tightly controlled state media has focused on the possibility of exile groups or foreign powers being behind the poisonings.

 ''These poisonings are occurring in an environment where Iranian officials have impunity for the harassment, assault, rape, torture and execution of women peacefully asserting their freedom of religion or belief," Sharon Kleinbaum of the commission said in a statement.